cabol/nebulex/guides/getting-started.md

 # Getting Started

-This guide is an introduction to [Nebulex](https://github.com/cabol/nebulex), a local and distributed caching tool for Elixir.
+This guide is an introduction to [Nebulex](https://github.com/cabol/nebulex), a local and distributed caching library for Elixir.
 Nebulex API is pretty much inspired by [Ecto](https://github.com/elixir-ecto/ecto), taking advantage of its simple interface, flexible and pluggable architecture.
 In the same way as Ecto, developers can provide their own Cache implementations.

-Additionally, Nebulex provides three adapter implementations built-in:
+Additionally, Nebulex comes with three adapter implementations built-in:

 Nebulex Adapter               | Description :---------------------------- | :-----------------------